There’s that buzzword again, you know – the one you can’t stop hearing no matter what you do?

 You didn’t think you would get away from this conversation without discussing social media, did you?

-Social media should be a large part of your content marketing strategy, (you should also implement a social media marketing strategy.)
+Social media should be a large part of your content marketing plan, (you should also implement a specific social media marketing strategy).

 GIFs and Memes

 If you haven’t been sidetracked while working (errr…trying to) by GIFs and memes for hours on end, I don’t even know you anymore.

 They are fun, often funny, and can pack a wallop when done right for your content strategy.
 Consider it entertainment, but again, be sure to bring it back around somehow, even a little, to your brand.

 I won’t go in-depth here, because I believe I’ve already said enough, but people are always looking for testimonials and reviews to pour through before making a choice.

 Make sure you’re always actively getting them, putting them on your website, and sharing them where you can.

 UGC is all too often forgotten.
 And it’s really too bad – it’s a fantastic content strategy because it gets customers involved in your content.
 Maybe it’s as simple as a review, or a social media post touting your business that you can use (be sure to ask), or perhaps they go so far as to create a meme, gif, or video.